mohit838/ultimate-resume-builder/README.md

 ## 🤝 Contributing

 This project is in early development.
-If you're learning Node.js or clean backend architecture — you're welcome to clone, fork, or contribute.
+If you're learning Node.js or clean backend architecture, you're welcome to clone, fork, or contribute.

 ---